Last Updated on October 26, 2022 by Griselda M.

 Well, sedum is another beautiful succulent variety.
 Sedum is a perennial plant characterized by its thick, succulent leaves.
 They have fleshy stems and clusters of star-shaped flowers.
 They are very nice to look at.

-A lot of plant enthusiasts have chosen to collect this variety of succulents to plant in their garden.
+A lot of plant enthusiasts have chosen to collect this variety of succulents to plant in their gardens.
 Since there are many varieties and species of sedum, they are suitable for use in almost any garden design.

 What we love most about this plant is that it is easy to care for.
 And guess what?
 They are beloved by pollinators.
 Read on how to learn how to grow sedum from seed.